Five Biblical Principles for Tax Policy

 Another illustration of the principle of the practical is summarized in the following sidebar.
 (This is an alternative solution to the principle of proportionality.)

 Please note: I say the following with a deep compassion for genuinely bereft individuals.
-And what I am about to espouse, like everything else I say, is not necessarily the opinion of the Members of the Cabinet or congressional sponsors found on the masthead of the Members Bible Study.
+And what I am about to espouse, like everything else I say, is not necessarily the opinion of the sponsors or participants in the Bible studies.

-As it now stands, the real problem lies in the fact that Congress is equally representative of those who are irresponsible with regard to America’s financial solvency and those who are!
+As it now stands, the real problem lies in the fact that Congress is equally representative of those who vote without regard to America’s financial solvency and those who do!
 If Congress only represented those citizens who are presently vested in America, its present functionality would be much different!

-My reason for bringing this up is this: it illustrates how important this Bible study is!
+Here is my reason for bringing this up: it illustrates how important this Bible study is!
 Congress has become largely misrepresentative due to a biblically uninformed and aberrant tax policy!
-Our nonbiblically based, biblically uninformed tax policy has come home to roost!
+Our non-biblically based, biblically uninformed tax policy has come home to roost!
 God help us!
-God help us enact these principles from your Word!
+God help us enact these principles from Your Word!

 These are but a few profound illustrations of the critical importance of the principle of the practical—applied theology that is—as it relates to taxation policy formation.